Skip to content

 • you do not want to hand-roll auth headers or request payloads

-• you want quick project or account summaries like analytics_overview, bot_traffic_overview, or all_sites_bot_traffic
+• you want quick project or account summaries through structured tool responses

 Tradeoff: